Artwork by

 2. How does Avolition impact motivation and daily functioning?

 Although there is no standard treatment, certain strategies can help manage symptoms better.
-Treatment typically involves managing the underlying cause with medicines, Cognitive Behavioral Therapy, Electroconvulsive Therapy and self care strategies.
+Treatment typically involves managing the underlying cause with medicines, Cognitive Behavioural Therapy, Electroconvulsive Therapy and self care strategies.

 4. Are there lifestyle changes or coping strategies to manage avolition effectively?